hazelcast/hazelcast/hazelcast-documentation/src/CustomSerialization.md

 }
 ```

-Of course, in practice, classes may have many fields.
+In practice, classes may have many fields.
 Just make sure the fields are read in the same order as they are written.
-Another consideration should be the type ID.
-It must be unique and greater than or equal to **1**.
-Uniqueness of it enables Hazelcast to determine which serializer will be used during deserialization.
+The type ID must be unique and greater than or equal to **1**.
+Uniqueness of the type ID enables Hazelcast to determine which serializer will be used during deserialization.

-And now, as the last step, let's register the `EmployeeStreamSerializer` in the configuration file `hazelcast.xml`, as shown below.
+As the last step, let's register the `EmployeeStreamSerializer` in the configuration file `hazelcast.xml`, as shown below.

 ```xml
 <serialization>